 A general introduction usually consists of background information about the topic in the form of quotes, interesting facts, and historical data.
 This presentation should be informative and captivating to read!

-A thesis statement speaks for itself.
+The expression "thesis statement" speaks for itself.
 Include a clear thesis that describes the main points you are going to cover.

 The flow of the essay is a necessary aspect of clear information delivery.
 Transitions make sure that the viewer can link between points and ideas, allowing them to make a logical justification at the end.